How can you obtain 5G NTN connectivity for your current GEO system?

 You may verify the requirements listed in the above answer are fulfilled or reach out to us to have a discussion, a preliminary assessment or startup a feasibility study specific to your constellation.

-Legacy GEO satellites are in general built for transparent architectures, which is he architecture supported by the 3GPP Rel17 cellular specifications.
+Legacy GEO satellites are in general built for transparent architectures, which is the architecture supported by the 3GPP Rel17 cellular specifications.

-What performance can be achieved with 5G NTN on GEO in terms of latency, throughput..?
+What performance can be achieved with 5G NTN on GEO in terms of latency and throughput?

 A PHY throughput of ~250 kbps is the limit for DL and around 22 kbps is the limit for UL.
 This is the per transport block throughput and not application level end-to-end throughput.
 Any E2E measure is significantly lower due to the large propagation involved in the GEO scenarios – 800 ms to 13 s depending on the procedural messages exchanged.